|Title Screen & Main Menu|

 Baldur's Gate is not beyond criticism.
 Most of the wilderness areas are vast but comparatively empty of set encounters.
 Many of the NPC quests are simple fetch and return or kill the foozle quests.
 Unlike later games, your journal does not list the assigned quests and identifies completed quests, so it can be a bit of a chore to figure out which ones you have completed if your memory is lacking.
 There is a lot of combat in this game, but the variety of the combat is a bit limited.
 Bows feel very overpowered, especially when Hobgoblins employ them against your party as they are wont to do early in the game.
 When you travel across areas on the map, you may be ambushed.
 If your party is still at the lower levels and you have Hobgoblins or Black Talon Mercenaries shooting fire arrows at you, be prepared to reload your game.
 Charm and confusion spells are incredibly annoying if your party gets hit by one and they always seem to work when cast against you.

 Traveling across non-Town land areas is very tedious due to the fog of war and the number of random encounters you can trigger.
 Every map has trigger points where monsters will spawn.
 You have to carefully send out a scout because a single character can easily be overwhelmed.
 Resurrecting characters is an expense because no PC or NPC will ever be able to cast the Raise Dead spell without a scroll except for a Druid.
-Also, if characters (or enemies) get killed with a critical hit, they will explode into chunks and that character is dead permanently.
+Also, if characters (or enemies) get killed with a critical hit, they will explode into chunks and that character is dead permanently at the default difficulty level.
 But before you think you can get away with reloading, the developers devised a way to discourage that.
 If you reload in an area with spawning enemies, more and more enemies will be present as you keep reloading the saved game.

 Good and Evil bears some criticism in how it is handled.
 Despite choosing your alignment for the main character, you cannot change it no matter how contrary to it you may act.
 You can be a good character and steal all you want from locked chests and drawers so long as you do not get caught and kill the now-hostile witnesses and guards.
 Playing an evil character is discouraged because the rewards for completing quests in the "evil" fashion are exceptionally stingy compared to completing quests in the "good" fashion.
 Being "good" increases your reputation, which leads to lower selling prices in the shops.
 Also, merchants will pay more for your goods.
 Even evil parties would enjoy the benefit of lower prices, but if your reputation gets too high, then the evil NPCs will leave your party.
 If you become too evil, steal too often, kill too many innocents, then the game will send parties or mercenaries or guards against you that will likely kill you.